-- Referees are responsible for making sure room lights are operated according to the needs of the speaker, the computer and/or slide projector is functioning properly, and turned on and off as needed.
+- Referees and timekeepers are responsible for making sure room lights are operated according to the needs of the speaker, and that the computer and/or slide projector is functioning properly.

-- Referees are also responsible for ensuring that the speaker does not exceed the 15 minute time limit.
+- Timekeepers will make sure the speaker does not exceed the 12 minute time limit.

 Guidelines for Poster Presentations

 A poster presentation should be approachable at three levels: (1) a title and organization that inform the casual passerby of the general nature of your work; (2) a presentation method that would let a somewhat interested observer know the trends of your data and the nature of your conclusions; and (3) enough information to convince an individual working in the same area to stop and find out more about your project (i.e., engage in conversation with the presenter).
 Remember, the major role of a poster, or of any presentation, is to communicate your results and ideas to the audience.